F-35A Lighting II Flying with Tacoma Mountains on Flank

 CLASS E EVENTS

-- Certain occurrences do not meet reportable mishap classification criteria, but are deemed important to investigate/report for hazard identification and mishap prevention.
+- An event cost totaling < $25K.
+Certain occurrences do not meet reportable mishap classification criteria, but are deemed important to investigate/report for hazard identification and mishap prevention.
 Class E reports provide an expeditious way to disseminate valuable mishap prevention information.

 Aviation Statistics